sonneveld/ags/README.md

     make -j$NUM_JOBS

 After building, there should be an "AGS.app" bundle in your build directory.
 You can run this like a normal app.

+Bundling SDL2 framework with the app:

+    Copy SDL2.framework into AGS.app/Contents/Frameworks

+    # Tell the AGS binary to also search for @rpath based libraries within the bundle relative to itself.
+    install_name_tool -add_rpath "@executable_path/../Frameworks" AGS.app/Contents/MacOS/AGS